LASIK (Laser in situ Keratomileusis)

 What are the advantages of LASIK?

-- LASIK laser eye surgery is associated with very little pain.
+- LASIK surgery is associated with very little pain.

-- Vision is corrected nearly immediately or by the next day after LASIK laser eye surgery.
+- Vision is corrected nearly immediately or by the next day after LASIK.

-- Recovery is quick and usually no bandages or stitches are required after LASIK laser eye surgery.
+- Recovery is quick.
+Usually, no bandages or stitches are needed after LASIK.

-- Adjustments can be made years after LASIK laser eye surgery to further correct vision.
+- Adjustments can be made years after LASIK to correct vision even further.

-- After having LASIK laser eye surgery, most patients no longer need corrective eyewear.
+- After having LASIK, most patients no longer need corrective eyewear (glasses, contacts, etc.).

 What are the disadvantages of LASIK?

 - Changes that are made to the cornea cannot be reversed after LASIK.